Giving Tuesday continues to be a popular fundraising event for nonprofit organizations around the world.

 Schedule your posts for weeks before Giving Tuesday, track their engagement and see what you should focus on as the day draws nearer.

 Highlight different reasons to compel donors and supporters to get involved.
 Plant seeds in the minds of existing/prospective donors and build a sense of anticipation.
 Our social media campaign toolkit below will help you with all of that.
+For more tips around communications and sources of campaign ideas, take a look at Kindful’s Giving Tuesday Resources page.

 Get started on your own Giving Tuesday campaign